-Solebury School's Learning Skills Program accommodates bright students who are hampered by specific learning differences.
+Solebury School's Learning Skills Program accommodates bright students whose specific learning differences impede academic success.
 The Learning Skills Program is ideally suited for students who require specialized instruction to assist them in unlocking their potential and is administered by a certified Reading Specialist.
 In a school environment which encourages independent, mature behavior, this program offers the structure some students need.

 Highly trained instructors tailor each student's program to his or her individual needs.
 Students work on organization, study skills, written language skills, and oral communication.
-Classes may employ multi-sensory Orton and Wilson techniques to teach phonological processing.
-Instructors, however, are encouraged to use whatever techniques they have learned through their careers, continuing education, and workshops to have an effect on their student’s ability to be successful in the academic environment.
-The result is that all can expect to improve their reading, writing, language-related skills, and academic performance.
+Instructors are encouraged to use whatever techniques they have learned through their careers, continuing education, and workshops to have an effect on their student's ability to be successful in the academic environment.
+The result is that all students can expect to be immersed in a program designed specifically for them.

 The Learning Skills Program is limited to 29 students with learning differences.
 A one-on-one tutorial replaces the students' English class and students spend at least one additional period per day in the Learning Skills building.
 Although students in this program receive a waiver of the foreign language requirement, they otherwise take the same college-preparatory classes everyone else takes in mathematics, science, history, and the arts.
 This program requires an additional fee.